catherinev/OurProject/README.md

 ## Contact Us and/or Contribute

 DBCoverflow is created and managed by Catherine, Kim, Monica, and Rick.
 To reach us or to contribute, submit an issue or pull request to this repo.

-## Pickles-approved git process
+Please be sure to use the Pickles-Approved git process below.

+## Pickles-Approved Git Process

+To start working on the app:
+1. git clone "the master"
+2. git checkout -b "your_branch_name"
+3. git pull origin master

+To submit a pull request:
-1. git checkout {your_new_branch_name}
+1. git checkout {your_branch_name}
-2. git add/commit
+2. git add/commit your changes
 3. git pull origin master (will try to merge; fix conflicts if necessary)
-4. add/commit
+4. git add/commit any changes
-5. git push origin {your_branch}
+5. git push origin {your_branch_name}
-6. pull request
+6. On GitHub, submit a pull request

 Five day project to create something beautiful